mbgarrett84/AI4Cyber4Accounting/index.md

 Linear SVM requires that the data be linearly separable, but adjustments to the kernel function allow for versions of the algorithm to be used with nonlinearly separable data.

 ## 2.5 Major Steps and Justification
-A dataset with the appropriate characteristics for this analytic method were selected.
+A dataset with the appropriate characteristics for this analytic method were selected:
   In this instance, the Palacio (2018) dataset was chosen.

-In Jupyter Notebook, the appropriate libraries for this technique were imported, along with the dataset.
+In a Jupyter Notebook, the appropriate libraries for this technique were imported, along with the dataset.

 An SVM process was run on the data.